ANIM 123 Introduction to Animation Studies Units: 3.00

 Course Learning Outcomes:

-- Devise research methods informed by understanding of animation techniques and history.
+- Devise research methods informed by understanding of material animation techniques.

-- Develop skills in fundamental techniques of animation.
+- Develop skills in fundamental techniques of material animation.

 - Engage in animation criticism informed by historical knowledge and exposure to the most recent achievements in the field.